Call (504) 865-3240 today for more information.

 In 1999, our department began offering a degree track in forensic chemistry.
 Our program provides students with a Bachelor of Science degree in chemistry, focusing on forensic analytical techniques used in the field and in the laboratory.
 Graduates leave the program with both specialized chemical knowledge and substantial laboratory experience.

-The degree is designed to prepare students to step into a job in a forensic laboratory or to pursue an advanced degree in forensic chemistry.
+The degree track is designed to prepare students to step into a job in a forensic laboratory or to pursue an advanced degree in forensic chemistry.
 Recent graduates have worked in professional laboratories including the New Orleans Police Department Crime Lab and Quest Diagnostics, and have been accepted into graduate programs at universities including George Washington University and the University of New Haven.

-Of the 31 CHFS graduates who have provided post-graduation information, 42% continue on to graduate school, usually in either forensic science of chemistry.
+Of the 31 CHFS graduates who have provided post-graduation information, 42% continue on to graduate school, usually in either forensic science or chemistry.
 An additional 16% entered medical school after graduating from Loyola.
-The remaining graduates progress directly into employment in a laboratory setting; 50% of these students are working in forensic laboratories.
+The remaining graduates progress directly into employment in a laboratory setting; 50% of these students are currently working in forensic laboratories.

 The curriculum includes the specialized science coursework required for forensic laboratory analysis, with coursework in chemistry, biology, physics, and statistics.
 Students may select from three different concentration options: Instrumental Analysis, Biochemistry and Genetics, or Human Mind and Behavior.